Apple008811/n8n-ai-agent-job-search/README.md

 #### 4. **Loop Node**
 **Purpose**: Process each email individually
 **Cursor Prompt**:
-> "Add a loop node to iterate through each email from the time converter, processing one email at a time for individual Gmail retrieval"
+> "I want you to read each email one by one, not all at once"

 **Setup Steps**:
 - Add "Loop Over Items" node